 On Sunday, August 15, 2010 Fr.
 Michael was appointed an Archdeacon (typically, an Archdeacon represents the Diocesan Bishop within a particular region of his Diocese) and he continues to hold this title.

-“I think it is a good thing that people no longer fill the churches just because the doors are open.
-It has forced us out to go among the people, to bring Jesus to the culture and into the lives of people personally,” Fr.
-Michael said.
+“I believe it is a blessing in disguise that people no longer fill the churches just because the doors are open.
+It has forced us to leave our buildings and to go among the people, to bring Jesus into the culture and into the lives of people personally.
 The Church of the Advent is committed to making Jesus Christ known in the hearts and lives of people through worship in the Great Tradition, evangelism, discipleship, outreach, mission, and church planting.

 Fr.
 Michael describes himself as an “evangelical Catholic” who is fully committed to “The Anglican Way."
-That is, to restore the Church in every age to the Faith and Order of the ancient Catholic Church under the authority and primacy of Holy Scipture as God's Word".
+That is, to restore the Church in every age to the Faith and Order of the ancient Catholic Church under the authority and primacy of Holy Scripture as God's Living Word".

 In addition to the above, Fr.
-Michael loves spending time at a family home in Maine, the Christmas Season, Christmas music (all year long), Elvis Presley, Classic Rock (especially, The DOORS), Star Trek (TOS) and other classic sci-fi shows.
+Michael loves Christmas music (all year long), Elvis Presley, Classic Rock (especially, The DOORS), Star Trek (TOS) and other classic sci-fi shows.

 Chaplain (Colonel) Daniel W. Hardin was born in Dayton, Ohio.
 His education includes: Bachelor of Science, Computer Information Systems from DeVry University, Columbus, Ohio (1997); Master of Divinity, Ashland Theological Seminary (2001); and Master of Science, Community Counseling, Columbus State University, Columbus, Georgia (2011).
 He is a priest with the Anglican Church in North America and serves in the Special Jurisdiction of Armed Forces and Chaplaincy.
 Chaplain Hardin is a licensed marriage and family therapist in North Carolina, a Clinical Fellow with the American Association of Marriage and Family Therapy (AAMFT), and an Approved Clinical Supervisor.